DUE TO A LAPSE IN FEDERAL FUNDING, THIS WEBSITE WILL NOT BE ACTIVELY MANAGED.

 He was given command of the revenue cutter CHANDLER in 1877.
 Promoted to Captain in March 1883, he was given command of the cutter THOMAS CORWIN in 1884.

 Finally in 1886, he became Commanding Officer of the cutter BEAR, taking her into Alaskan waters for the first time.
-Here he remained until 1895.
+He remained Commanding Officer until 1895.

-Although already held in high regard as a seaman and navigator in the waters of Alaska, it was as Commanding Officer of BEAR that Healy truly made his mark in history.
-During the last two decades of the 19th Century, Captain Healy was the United States Government in most of Alaska.
-In his twenty years of service between San Francisco and Point Barrow, he acted as: judge, doctor, and policemen to Alaskan natives, merchant seamen and whaling crews.
+Although already held in high regard as a seaman and navigator in the waters of Alaska, it was as Commanding Officer of BEAR that Healy truly made his mark on history.
+During the last two decades of the 19th century, Captain Healy was the sole representative of the United States Government in most of Alaska.
+In his twenty years of service between San Francisco and Point Barrow, he acted as a judge, doctor, and policemen to Alaskan natives, merchant seamen and whaling crews.

-He operated in an eerie echo of what would become the mission of his Coast Guard successors a century later: protecting the natural resources of the region, suppressing illegal trade, resupply of remote outposts, enforcement of the law, and search and rescue.
+He operated in an early demonstration of the missions his Coast Guard successors would carry out a century later: protecting the natural resources of the region, suppressing illegal trade, resupply of remote outposts, law enforcement, and search and rescue.
 Even in the early days of Arctic operations, science was an important part of the mission.
 Renowned naturalist John Muir made a number of voyages with Healy during the 1880's as part of an ambitious scientific program.
 With the reduction in the seal and whale populations, he introduced reindeer from Siberia to Alaska to provide food, clothing and other necessities for the native peoples.

 USCGC Healy

-In 2012, Healy escorted a fuel tanker to Nome, Alaska, under incredibly difficult winter ice conditions.
-This fuel was vital for maintaining electricity in Nome and called Healy to break out beset tankers numerous times.
 On her maiden voyage, Healy was awarded the Coast Guard Meritorious Unit Commendation for mapping 1,100NM of the Gakkel Ridge, the only unmapped undersea ridge at the time, including the discovery of twelve undersea volcanos.
 In 2003, Healy embarked on Operation Deep Freeze for vessel escort and annual re-supply of McMurdo Station, for which she was awarded the Antarctic Service Medal and the Coast Guard Unit Commendation.
+In 2012, Healy escorted a fuel tanker to Nome, Alaska under incredibly difficult winter ice conditions.
+This fuel was vital for maintaining electricity in Nome, requiring Healy to break out beset tankers numerous times.